CKA-roadmap/CKA-roadmap.github.io/index.md

 layout: home
 ---

-# ICIQ DMP documentation
+# CKA roadmap documentation

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Welcome
-You can find here notes and documentations of the Institut Català d'Investigació Química (ICIQ) data management.
+You can find here notes and documentations of the Certified Kubernetes Administration (CKA) roadmap.

-This documentation explains how to use the services available for ICIQ researchers to digitalize their research and the data management process happening at ICIQ since 2020.

-It also contains the documentation and development notes of the [eChempad](https://github.com/AleixMT/eChempad) platform.
+This documentation explains what to do to practise for the CKA exam.
+The different activities will be documented in different posts on the sidebar.

 Contact [dmp@iciq.es](dmp@iciq.es) if you need more information.